privacyguides/privacyguides.org/docs/calendar-contacts.md

 ---
-title: Calendar and Contact Sync Tools
+title: Calendar and Contact Sync
 icon: material/calendar
 ---
 Calendaring and contacts are some of the most sensitive data posess.
 Use only products that use end-to-end encryption (E2EE) at rest.
 This prevents a provider from reading your data.